 - (c) Pledge of Other Revenues and Property.
 In the authorizing action under which a particular financial enhancement product is authorized, Metro may: - (1) Pledge as additional security for its obligations under or with respect to such financial enhancement products all or any portion of its revenues; and - (2) Grant mortgages, trust deeds or security interests in any property of Metro as additional security for the payment of its obligations under or with respect to such financial enhancement product.

-(Ordinance No. 93-495, Sec.
-2. Amended by Ordinance No. 02-976, Sec.
-1.)
+[Ord.
+93-495, Sec.
+2; Ord.
+02-976, Sec.
+1.]